oliverw1/shared-resources/docs/3_run_your_app.md

 app
 ```

+A few notes about the commands above and the EC2 environment:

-Note that the security group associated to your EC2 instance is configured to allow only SSH, HTTP,
+* the security group associated to your EC2 instance is configured to allow only SSH, HTTP,
   and HTTPS connections.
 It means that out of the port 22 dedicated to SSH, you can run your Streamlit
   application on port 80 (HTTP) and port 443 (HTTPS) only.
 Your Docker port mapping should be adapted
   as in the example above (mapping from `8500` inside the container to `80` outside the container, which
   is the hosting EC2 machine one).

+* The usage of the Docker network `kulroai-net` allows your containers to communicate with each other.
+This way,
+  knowing that your API container is named `api` and exposed on port `8000`, you can reach it from your Streamlit
+  container named `app` under the URL `http://api:8080`.
+The same applies from `api` to `app` and any other container
+  that would be running in the Docker network.

 Once done, you can head to your domain name (here `testuser.realization-of-ai.com`) and you should see
 your application running live!
 Congratulations, you just deployed your application in the Cloud! 🎉